HOLISMOKES -- IX. Neural network inference of strong-lens parameters and uncertainties from ground-based images: Network results and performance

 \section{Network results and performance}

-In this section we present our results obtained with a residual neural network predicting the SIE+$\gamma_\text{ext}$ parameters and corresponding uncertainties $\vec{\sigma}$.
-This network was trained, validated and tested on 90,112 realistic mock images created with our upgraded simulation procedure described in Sect.~\ref{sec:simulation}.
+In this section, we present the predicted SIE+$\gamma_\text{ext}$ parameters and corresponding uncertainties $\vec{\sigma}$ predicted with our residual neural network.
+This network was trained, validated, and tested on 165,374 realistic mock images created with our upgraded simulation procedure as described in Sect.~\ref{sec:simulation}.
 The optimized network architecture is shown in Fig.~\ref{fig:networksketch}.
-In Fig.~\ref{fig:comparison} we show a comparison between ground truth and predicted values on the test set, which are images the network has not seen before during training or in the the cross-validation procedure.
-In detail, we show for every parameter the distribution of values as a histogram as well as a direct comparison between predicted and true values.
-In the latter, the median predicted values per bin (red line) and the $1\bar{\sigma}$ and $2\bar{\sigma}$ (gray shaded) are displayed.
-The bar indicates the computation from the whole sample to distinguish better from the specific uncertainties $\vec{\sigma}$ predicted by the network.
+In Fig.~\ref{fig:comparison} we show a comparison between ground truth and predicted values on the test set, which are images that the network has not seen before during training or in the cross-validation procedure.
+Specifically, for every parameter, we show the distribution of values as a histogram as well as a direct comparison between predicted and true values.
+Figure~\ref{fig:comparison} also shows the median predicted values per bin (red line) and the $1\bar{\sigma}$ and $2\bar{\sigma}$ (gray shaded).
+The bar indicates the computation from the whole sample to better distinguish from the specific uncertainties $\vec{\sigma}$ predicted by the network.

-The network performs very well on the lens center, especially in contrast to the CNNs presented in \citetalias{schuldt21a} which had difficulties in recovering the mass center.
-Here we directly see the improvement on the lens centering resulting from the re-centering of the lens galaxy, taking the fractional pixel in the simulation into account, which was both neglected in \citetalias{schuldt21a}, and the random shift of the final mock image by up to $\pm 3$ pixels.
-The median with 1$\bar{\sigma}$ range for $x^\text{pred} - x^\text{tr}$ and $y^\text{pred} -y^\text{tr}$ are, respectively, $ -0.06 ^{+ 0.4 }_{ -0.5 }$ and $ 0.1 ^{+ 0.6 }_{ -0.4 }$ pixels.
-The complex ellipticity components $e_\text{x}$ and $e_\text{y}$ are also well recovered with $ -0.009 ^{+ 0.1 }_{ -0.12 }$ and $ 0.024 ^{+ 0.13 }_{ -0.083 }$, respectively, although the predictions still have a tendency to underestimate the absolute values.
-In other words, the network predicts the galaxy to be more round than they are.
-One of the reasons for this is the much higher number of training systems with values around zero such that the network might be biased towards that value.
+The network performs very well on the lens center, especially in contrast to the CNNs presented in \citetalias{schuldt21a} which had difficulty in recovering the mass center.
+Here, we clearly see the improvement on the lens centering resulting from the re-centering of the lens galaxy, taking the fractional pixel in the simulation into account, which was neglected in \citetalias{schuldt21a}, and the random shift of the final mock image by up to $\pm 3$ pixels.
+The median with 1$\bar{\sigma}$ range for $x^\text{pred} - x^\text{tr}$ and $y^\text{pred} -y^\text{tr}$ are, respectively, $ 0.04 ^{+ 0.50 }_{ -0.40 }$ and $ 0.04 ^{+ 0.46 }_{ -0.41 }$ pixels.
+The complex ellipticity components $e_\text{x}$ and $e_\text{y}$ are also well recovered with $ 0.02 ^{+ 0.12 }_{ -0.09 }$ and $ 0.01 ^{+ 0.11 }_{ -0.10 }$, respectively, although the predictions still have a tendency to underestimate the absolute values.
+In other words, the network predicts the galaxies to be rounder than they are.
+One of the reasons for this is the much higher number of training systems with values around zero, which means that the network might be biased towards this value.